__copyright__ = 'Copyright 2017-2018, http://radical.rutgers.edu'

 active_pipe_count -= 1

-self._logger.info('Pipe %s completed' % pipe.uid)
+self._logger.info('Pipe %s completed', pipe.uid)

-self._logger.info('Active pipes %s' % active_pipe_count)
+self._logger.info('Active pipes %s', active_pipe_count)

 if not self._sync_thread.is_alive():